Vatican sanctions Nobel laureate after Timor accusations

 The Norwegian Nobel Committee, in its citation, praised Belo’s courage in refusing to be intimidated by Indonesian forces.
 The committee noted that while trying to get the United Nations to arrange a plebiscite for East Timor, he smuggled out two witnesses to a bloody 1991 massacre so they could testify to the U.N. human rights commission in Geneva.

 Ramos-Horta went on to become president of East Timor, a former Portuguese colony.
 Upon his return Thursday from the United States, where he addressed the U.N.
-General Assembly, Ramos-Horta was asked about the allegations against his co-Nobel laureate and deferred to the Vatican.
+General Assembly, Ramos-Horta was asked about the allegations against Belo and deferred to the Vatican.

 “I prefer to await further action from the Holy See,” he said.